Forex Education

 3. Falling Three Method

 The Falling Three Method is used to confirm if the bearish trend will continue or not.
-There are three long red candles, three small green candles, and another single red candle.
+There are three long red candles, three tiny green candles, and another single red candle.
 This pattern shows that the bull is still not powerful enough to change the market direction.

 4. Rising Three Method